 - Volunteers - Nonprofit organizations have the option to ask for volunteers to help write content.
 Whether it’s about their personal experience with the organization or just general content, their contributions can be a big help.

 Afterward, assign content tasks to individuals and layout deadlines.
-For deadlines, give your team members adequate time to write and yourself enough time to review and edit the content.
+Be sure to give anyone contributing to your content adequate time to write and yourself enough time to review and edit the content.

-Want to know how to make content marketing easier?
+Want to make content creation EVEN EASIER?

 We've got you!